Emerald Lake, Yoho National Park British Columbia, Canada

 She has exhibited nationally and internationally.
 The International Art Expo was one of her first exhibitions in New York City.
 Her work was exhibited on behalf of the United Nations in support of a show entitled, “Women and the Arts: Struggles and Triumphs.”
 She has always been a supporter of women artists.
 The sale of several of her works helped to support The Libby Ross Breast Cancer Foundation (LRBCF); LEAP, a NYC based art education non-profit held a fund-raiser where Moshgan was the featured artist.
 Moshgan belongs to The National Association of Women Artists and is an active member in the New York City Chapter.

-Having built a thriving career that spans four decades and two continents, her collectors worldwide all delight in partaking of the Divine energy expressed in the colorful and deeply passionate works that moved their hearts and now adorn their walls.
-Moshgan’s paintings continue to be sought after by admirers and fine art collectors from around the world who often delight in remarking they have several pieces in their collections.
+Having built a thriving career that spans four decades and two continents, her collectors worldwide all delight in partaking of the Divine energy expressed in her colorful and deeply passionate works.
+Moshgan’s paintings continue to be sought after by admirers and fine art collectors from around the world.